FlorinTulba/Pic2Sym/doc/pages/performance/performance.md

 > Uniform patches are just blurred and copied to the result image.
 Only the remaining patches must be matched against the entire symbols set.
 >
-> Typically, for coarse patches there are only a few viable match candidates among the symbols.
-A much serious competition appears when searching the match for patches with finely-grained texture - the race gets decided late, probably only after the last challenge.
+> Typically, for coarse patches there are a few viable (good) match candidates among the symbols.
+>
+> Finely-grained patches rarely have good matches, thus the scores of their best matches are quite low.
+This means that the scores of the symbols are close to each other.
+Replacing the previous best match happens therefore rather easy and often.
+But such high frequency of best match replacement is costly.

-Now let's observe the count of matching aspects that were skipped while transforming the 2 images based on:
+Now let's observe the maximum count of matching aspects that can be skipped while transforming the 2 images based on:

 -   the configuration from [this example](../results/Example1_v1.3.jpg) (using 125 glyphs)
 -   *Parallelism* (2 threads)